 MVP (minimum viable product) testing helps you in terms of gauging the market’s potential profits and interest.
 The main idea behind MVP is to efficiently engage your niche (or target audience) and then try to capture quick and valuable feedback from them.
 You can then utilize this feedback to improve your product and produce one that fits your audience perfectly.
 In doing so, you get to boost your sales immensely.
 However, developing a minimum viable product is not always sufficient.
 In some cases, you have to test out your MVP, then validate it against some key premises.
 Doing so helps you confirm that your product satisfies your user quality standard and requirements.
-However, many testing approaches exist, which poses the question of the best MVP approaches to use?
+However, many testing approaches exist, which poses the question of the best MVP testing strategies to use?

 Carrying out interviews with customers can provide you with pretty helpful information.
 You can then utilize this information to learn what your customers think about your product.
 Finding this kind of information using other means is pretty much impossible.
 Hence customer interviews are one of the best approaches to utilize.